40th Anniversary of the Washington, D.C. Family Church

 After the audience was moved by the beautiful voices of the singers, religious leaders representing Christianity, Islam, Buddhism, Judaism, and Unificationism offered a prayer for the peaceful reunification of the Korean peninsula.
 The crowd then watched a special video presentation with footage of the actual 1977 ceremony, including True Father’s sermon and the celebration afterward.

-Notable attendees at the inauguration included Colonel Bo Hi Pak, who translated True Father’s words and founded the Unification Church of Washington.
-D.C. in 1965; members of the True Family; David S.C.
-Kim, who began missionary work in Portland, Oregon in 1959; Neil Salonen, then-president of the Unification Church; Rev. David Hose, the first Washington, D.C. pastor; Colonel Sang Kil Han; Joong Hyun Pak; and many elder brothers and sisters.
+Notable attendees at the inauguration included Colonel Bo Hi Pak, who translated True Father’s words and founded the Unification Church of Washington, D.C. in 1965; members of the True Parent’s family; David S.C.
+Kim, who began missionary work in Portland, Oregon in 1959; Neil Salonen, then-president of the Unification Church in America; Rev. David Hose, the first Washington, D.C.
+Family Church pastor; Colonel Sang Kil Han; Joong Hyun Pak; and many elder Unificationists.

 After the video presentation, the Washington, D.C.
 Family Church Children’s Choir led the congregation in singing the Cheon Il Guk anthem in Korean, and performed True Parent’s birthday song.
 Mrs. Julia Moon, Chairwoman and President of the Universal Ballet, South Korea and the Kirov Academy of Ballet, Washington, D.C., gave special greetings before the Kirov Academy of Ballet performed a series of vignettes.
 The Washington, D.C.
 Family Church Sisters then performed Mugung Hwa (True Mother’s Song) and young Unificationists performed the Mujogeon dance.